As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 However, if you still want to purchase a carbide-tipped set of tools, a good set will cost about $200 or so.
 Two great options are listed below.

-- YUFUTOL Carbide Tipped Wood Turning tools Lathe set, which is another, similar set from the same manufacturer that features wood handles.
+- YUFUTOL Carbide Tipped Wood Turning tools Lathe set (Amazon link), which is another, similar set from the same manufacturer that features wood handles.
 This set also won’t require much sharpening, and can easily cut through very hard rock and stone.

 Buying a Stone Buster’s Hammer